 print(code_point, hex(code_point), chr(code_point))

-Program library ICU
+Program Library ICU

-• Processing Unicode texts
+• Processing of Unicode texts

-• Supporting regular expressions in Unicode
+• Support for regular expressions in Unicode

 • “icu4c” is written in C/C++ and provides an API for these languages.